moorepants/learn-multibody-dynamics/orientation.rst

    D.dcm(A)

-With these three successive orientations the camera can be oriented arbitrarily relative to the handgrip frame.
+With these three successive orientations the camera can be rotated arbitrarily relative to the handgrip frame.
 These successive :math:`z\textrm{-}x\textrm{-}y` orientations are a standard way of describing the orientation of two reference frames and are referred to as `Euler Angles`_